597

 • Yolanda Powley Díaz

-English.
-BA (Hons) Degree in Business Administration and Management, ICADE, majored in Marketing.
+Degree in Business Administration and Management from ICADE, specializing in Marketing.
 Postgraduate training in Design, University of the Arts London.
-Certified as a Teacher of English as a Foreign Language.
-Worked in Marketing and Design departments of different companies.
+Certificate in Teaching English as a Foreign Language.
+Business experience in Marketing and Design departments.
 Training and teaching experience in digital environments.
-Private university teacher, both online and face-to-face, since 2017.
+Private university lecturer, both face-to-face and online teaching, since 2017.
+She teaches the subject of English.

 • Guillermo Miguel Rocafort Pérez